 - Hot glue gun & hot glue

-Begin by cutting the cardboard in the shape you want your mousepad.
-I chose a rectangle, becuase of the ease in covering with fabric.
+Begin by cutting the cardboard in the shape you want your mouse pad.
+I chose a rectangle, because of the ease in covering with fabric.
 However, you can choose any shape you wish.

-Trim your non-slip material to fit the back of the mousepad.
-You don’t want to have any material overlapping the sides, and showing when you’re using the mouse pad so cut the backing just a bit smaller than the mousepad.
+- Trim your craft foam to fit the back of the mouse pad.
+You don’t want to have any material overlapping the sides, and showing when you’re using the mouse pad so cut the backing just a bit smaller than the mouse pad.
 Cover the back side with enough hot glue to hold the non slip backing in place.

 - Place backing on, and allow to dry a few minutes.

 Let kids draw a secret message on the back with a permanent marker.Powered by Sidelines